validexisinfra/awesome-celestia/README.md

 ### Contributions by [VALIDEXIS](https://validexis.com/)

 ### Security & Monitoring
-> _"Security first!
-Protect your Celestia node and monitor its health."_
-> _Take advantage of our step-by-step guides to secure and monitor your validator node._

 #### Validator Security
 - [Enhancing SSH Security for a Validator](https://services.validexis.com/validator-security-our-approach-and-protection-measures/enhancing-ssh-security-for-a-validator) — Harden SSH access to reduce unauthorized login attempts.
 - [TMKMS for Remote Signing](https://services.validexis.com/validator-security-our-approach-and-protection-measures/tmkms-for-remote-signing) — Use Tendermint Key Management System for secure remote signing.